-‘Bold And The Beautiful’ Weekly Spoilers: Hope & Steffy Finally Face Off About Beth & Liam
+‘The Bold And The Beautiful’ Weekly Spoilers: Hope & Steffy Finally Face Off About Beth & Liam

 Monday, October 14 – Brooke Lashes Out At Shauna Over Flo

-After the Logans called the kidney donor an “honorary member,” they were stunned when Florence Fulton (Katrina Bowden) was wheeled into Katie Logan’s (Heather Tom) hospital room.
+After the Logans called the kidney donor an “honorary member” of their family, they were stunned when Florence Fulton (Katrina Bowden) was wheeled into Katie Logan’s (Heather Tom) hospital room.
 Brooke Logan Forrester (Katherine Kelly Lang), in particular, wasn’t pleased to see her niece.
 The Inquisitr reports that she will lash out at Shauna Fulton (Denise Richards).
 Brooke will hurl a nasty accusation at Shauna and tell her that Flo used Katie’s situation to her advantage.
 Brooke feels that Flo is trying to worm her way into the Logan family again, even though Flo wanted her sacrifice to remain anonymous.

 As for the rest of Katie’s family and friends, they will be shocked that Flo donated her kidney, per Highlight Hollywood.
 The majority of them still harbor ill feelings toward Flo because of her past with Dr. Reese Buckingham (Wayne Brady).
 But they may need to change their opinion of her now that she has proven that she is an unselfish and generous person.